Weatherlights/PolicyApplicator-for-Microsoft-Intune/index.md

 Welcome to the PolicyApplicator to Microsoft Intune, the 360 degree configuration experience for 3rd party applications in Intune.

 Configure 3rd party applications using OMA-DM by converting your existing configuration in a ready to use Intune configuration profile.
-The PolicyApplicator can convert ini-, xml- and listfiles without any hustle.
+The PolicyApplicator can convert ini-, xml- and list files without any hustle.

+Currently the project is in a very early stage and even though the scripts and the agent should work there is still code to optimize, bugs to find and documentation to be written.
+For now the best way to get started is to check the <a href="http://www.youtube.com/watch?v=M_W8YJvuZQ4">Demo</a>.

 ### Key Features